zerotier/docs/docs/bridging.md

 ---
 title: Layer 2 Bridge
+description: Bridge your physical LAN to ZeroTier using a Raspberry Pi
 ---

 Do you have devices that can’t run ZeroTier that you want to access remotely?
 You can use a small linux PC as a bridge between ZeroTier and physical networks.